dgilby85/ciscoautoconfig/README.md

   Then, in the menu, there are views for certain criteria:

 1. Show error disabled ports

-2. Show devices in CDP neighbor but not trunked or AP's not in vlan 90 (my wireless vlan)
+2. Show devices in CDP neighbor but not trunked or AP's not in AP vlan based on CDP model
 3. Show interfaces that are configured for trunk or AP's but have no CDP neighbor

   Then, a separate menu for changing interface configurations:

 1. Auto default and reconfigure port to either access, trunk, or AP depending on CDP model
 2. Auto default and reconfigure ports who are configured for trunk or AP that have no CDP
 3. Auto default error disabled ports
 4. Manually configure port